-Many indigenous peoples and local communities today face a common threat: their traditional ways of life have come under immense pressure and the continuity of their ancestral knowledge and cultural practices are being undermined.
-The destruction of their territories not only undercuts their economies and impoverishes their livelihoods, but it also deprives them of significant places where lessons are taught and stories transmitted.
+Numerous indigenous peoples and local communities today face similar challenges: their traditional ways of life have come under immense pressure and the continuity of their ancestral practices and knowledge systems are being undermined.
+Furthermore, the destruction of their territories not only undercuts their economies and impoverishes their livelihoods, but also deprives them of significant places of worship and learning.

-Acculturation through media and the education system as well as the exodus of youth to the cities further disrupt the transmission of time-honored values, knowledge and techniques, including those related to the protection of their territories’ biodiversity.
+Acculturation through media and the education system, as well as the exodus of indigenous youth to the cities, further disrupt the transmission of time-honored values, knowledge and skills, including those needed for the protection of their territories’ biodiversity.

-To reverse the rapid erosion of their cultures and to adapt to radical change while retaining their distinct identities and traditional values is a daunting challenge for them.
+Yet to reverse the erosion of their cultures and to adapt to rapid change while retaining their distinct identities and traditional values is a daunting challenge for these communities.